11 ways to get from Antigua to Lake Atitlan

 Trekking Tour from Antigua to Lake Atitlan

-Another amazing and unusual way to get from Antigua to Lake Atitlan is to hike there.
+Another fantastic and unusual way to get from Antigua to Lake Atitlan is to hike there.
 Trek Guatemala offers a four-day hiking trip that fits the bill.

 You won’t have to carry much gear (other than a day pack), as they transport your heavy bags and camping supplies for you.
-It sounds like an amazing way to see the country.
+It sounds like a fantastic way to see the country.

 It may not be the most economical option for making the journey, but it will be a memorable one.